 Section on Mood Dysregulation and Neuroscience (SMDN)

 Indeed, since DMDD is a new diagnosis, few treatments have been tested.
-Much of our research is designed to elucidate the brain mechanisms mediating irritability, both in DMDD, where it is particularly severe, and in anxiety disorders, depression, attention deficit hyperactivity disorder, and BD, where irritability is also common.
+Much of our research is designed to elucidate the brain mechanisms mediating irritability, both in DMDD, where it is particularly severe, and in anxiety disorders, depression, and attention deficit hyperactivity disorder, where irritability is also common.
 Careful clinical phenotyping is a hallmark of our work.
 As noted above, our work on brain mechanisms centers on fMRI studies, although we also use other neuroimaging techniques, as well as ecological momentary assessment, eye tracking, behavioral testing, and other approaches.
-The tasks that we use in the fMRI scanner focus on responses to frustration, face emotion processing, and attentional mechanisms.
-Based on these and related studies, we are developing and testing several novel psychological treatments, including computer-based treatments and cognitive behavioral therapy that uses exposure techniques and target irritability specifically.
+The tasks that we use in the fMRI scanner focus on responses to frustration, face emotion processing, cognitive control, and attentional mechanisms.
+Based on these and related studies, much of our current work focuses on testing several novel psychological treatments, including computer-based treatments and a cognitive behavioral therapy that uses exposure techniques and target irritability specifically.